ilsaqadir/Covid-19-Deaths-Analysis/README.md

 - `matplotlib.pyplot`
 - `seaborn`
 - `sklearn`
-- 'xgboost'
+- `xgboost`

 ### Key Functions

 Model was tested by inputting the state an individual is in, their age group, and what condition they have.
 The model would then return their predicted deaths for COVID-19.
-The predicted deaths are used to determine the patient's mortality rate for COVID-19.
+The predicted deaths are used to determine the patient's mortality rate for COVID-19 which will then determine if they are high-risk.